How To Heal Scabs Fast: 10 Pro Tips

 The discomfort is probably why you're learning how to heal scabs fast in the first place, but don’t undo all your body’s hard work of healing!
 Scratching your scab can not only cause complications - it can lead to permanent scarring.

-DO take collagen supplements
+9. Try collagen supplements

 There are a few ways of getting collagen.
 The first is to get it through a food source.
-Eggs, meat on-the-bone, and organ meat are all sources of collagen.
+Eggs, meat on the bone, and organ meat are all sources of collagen.
 Unfortunately, they are not particularly high in collagen, so you have to eat large amounts of them to notice an improvement in the scab healing process.

 The next way of getting collagen is through bone broth.
-This has far more collagen, but involves a lengthy process of boiling down bones or buying expensive broth from a health food store.
+This has far more collagen but involves a lengthy process of boiling down bones or buying expensive broth from a health food store.

 This brings us to the last and best way of speeding up the scab healing process with collagen: collagen supplements.
 Collagen supplements provide one of the fastest ways to heal a scab.